-During the period ended September 30, 2021:
+During the year ended December 31, 2021:

-ii) On February 19, 2021, issued 1,512,480 common shares for exercise of warrants.

-iii) On March 1, 2021, issued 250,000 common shares for the Alligator Gold Project exploration and evaluation assets valued at \$20,000.

-iv) On April 4, 2021, issued 200,000 common shares for the purchase of additional claims contiguous to the Company's Vixen Gold Project.

-v) Between April 7 to September 20, issued 1,126,100 common shares for the exercise of warrants.

-vi) On June 21 and 25, 2021, the Company closed a non-brokered private placement consisting of 2,940,000 FT Units at \$0.10 each and 15,591,250 NFT Units at \$0.08 each for gross proceeds of \$1,541,300 (with \$58,800 being recognized as a liability for flow-through shares).
+- ii) On January 11, 2021, issued 300,000 common shares for the Electra Nickel Project exploration and evaluation assets. - iii) On March 1, 2021, issued 250,000 common shares for the Alligator Gold Project exploration and evaluation assets. - iv) On April 4, 2021, issued 200,000 common shares for the purchase of additional claims contiguous to the Company's Vixen Gold Project exploration and evaluation assets. - v) On June 21 and 25, 2021, the Company closed a non-brokered private placement consisting of 2,940,000 FT Units at \$0.10 each and 15,591,250 NFT Units at \$0.08 each for gross proceeds of \$1,541,300 (with \$58,800 being recognized as a liability for flow-through shares).
 Each FT Unit consists of one flow-through share and one non-flow-through common share purchase warrant in the capital of the Company.
-Each NFT Unit consists of one common share and one common share of the Company for a period of two years from closing at an exercise price of \$0.15 per common share.
+Each NFT Unit consists of one common share and one common share purchase warrant in the capital of the Company.
+Each warrant from the FT Units is exercisable into one common share of the Company for a period of two years from closing at an exercise price of \$0.15 per common share.
 Each warrant from the NFT Units is exercisable into one common share of the Company for a period of two years from closing at an exercise price of \$0.12 per common share.